HassanA01/task-manager-app/README.md

-# AutoTask
+# TaskTorch

 ## Introduction

-Welcome to AutoTask, a full-stack application built using the PERN stack (PostgreSQL, Express, React, Node.js).
+Welcome to TaskTorch, a full-stack application built using the PERN stack (PostgreSQL, Express, React, Node.js).
 This project aims to demonstrate a robust architecture for web application development, leveraging the strengths of each technology in the stack.

 ### Prerequisites